moodclient/telnet/README.md

 The terminal will immediately begin communicating on the connection and negotiating options.
 It will continue to do so until the connection is closed or the provided context is cancelled (or if the context times out, but that would be weird).

-You can call `terminal.WaitForExit()` to block the current goroutine until the terminal finishes.
+You can call `terminal.WaitForExit()` to block the current goroutine until the terminal shuts down.

-You can write lines of text to the terminal using `terminal.Keyboard().WriteString`.
+You can write text to the terminal using `terminal.Keyboard().WriteString`.

 ### Hooks